mmorsi4/venom-fitness-academy/README.md

 # GymPro Management System Setup Guide

-This document explains how to set up, run, and connect the Venom Fitness Academy (GymPro) Management System to a fresh Supabase project.
+This document explains how to set up, run, and connect the Venom Fitness Academy Management System to a fresh Supabase project.

 ---